MartinStokroos/Philips_MFB_544_Visaton_modification/README.md

 - Overall improvement of the sound quality of the mid+high frequencies.

 This work is pending.
 A report about the test results and recommendations for modifications of the electronics is under construction.
 The optimal audio performance has not been reached yet...
+So far attempt #3 is the most promissing.
+The sound is not unpleasant at all!
+Modifications in the electronics are not needed.
+Using a L-pad to attenuate the mid+high range with 1 or 2 dB could be an option.
+It is a matter of taste.

 ## Design for printable parts